 Handling file selection in the component

-Next, we'll implement the file selection logic in our component:
+Next, implement the file selection logic with type validation in your component:

 import { Component } from '@angular/core'